MicrosoftDocs/sql-docs/docs/advanced-analytics/data-collection-ml-troubleshooting-process.md

 This article discusses the kind of data that you should collect when you attempt to resolve problems with the setup, configuration, or performance of machine learning in SQL Server.
 Such data includes logs, error messages, and system information.

 The article describes the sources of information that are the most useful when you perform diagnostics on a self-help basis.
-Collecting this information is also useful when you request technical support for issues related to SQL Server machine-learning features.
+Collecting this information is also useful when you request technical support for issues related to SQL Server machine learning features.

 **Applies to:** SQL Server 2016 R Services, SQL Server 2017 Machine Learning Services (R and Python)